Famous Scottish People

 Alexander Graham Bell

-Born on March 3, 1847, Alexander Graham Bell is probably best known for the invention of the first telephone, although he also played a major role in the early aviation and laid the groundwork for the modern day's fibre optics.
+Born on March 3, 1847, Alexander Graham Bell is probably best known for the invention of the first telephone, although he also played a major role in early aviation and laid the groundwork for the modern day's fibre optics.

 Sir Alexander Fleming